Barbara Ryan: Storylines

 The kidnappers mistook Gunnar for James, and demanded $2 million in cash for Barbara.
 They insisted Gunnar make the drop, but captured him as he approached.
 Alone in a dark cellar, on Halloween Eve, Gunnar and Barbara declared their love.
 They escaped and hid in a nearby barn.
 As they slept, a little girl wandered in and told her parents, who contracted the police.
 James arrived to find Gunnar and Barbara sleeping in each other's arms.
 Alone with Barbara, James accused her of having an affair with Gunnar, which she denied.
 Meanwhile, Gunnar found a painting of a woman who bore a striking resemblance to Barbara/Bianca and bought it, telling Barbara the picture meant they were destined to be together.
 Then he proposed.
 Soon after, Barbara overheard John Dixon yelling at Dee that Barbara was a fool to stay married to the man who ran him down and who was having an affair with Dee.
 Shocked, she told James she and Paul were moving out.
 James's attorney, Mr. Hoyt, warned James about losing control of the Stenbeck fortune.
 He begged Barbara to reconsider and warned that she and Gunnar would never get custody of Paul.
 Barbara ignored him and went to Switzerland with Gunnar, leaving Paul with her Aunt Kim and Kim's husband, Nick.
 Meanwhile, the intensity of the visions was becoming much, with people noticing how distracting she was becoming.
 Finally Lisa, her partner in Fashions, suggested that Barbara see a psychiatrist, Dr. Ben Forrest.

 This suggestion fell right into James's plans for Barbara since he decided to use this as a means to get Barbara locked away so he'd get control of Fashions.
 Later, he was found dead in Australia.
 Afterwards, Barbara next set her sights on newspaperman Brian McColl.
 Soon, the couple fell in love and made plans to marry.
 Paul was vehemently against the marriage and caused trouble.
 Continually argumentative, at one point, Paul hit Brian several times and when Brian raised his hand, instinctively, to hit back, Barbara walked in and railed into Brian.
 Disgusted at Barbara's tendency to let Paul dictate her life, Brian broke off the engagement.
 With the encouragement of her friend (and Brian's former stepmother) Lisa McColl, Barbara tried to go to his place to take him back, only to find Shannon O'Hara in the room wearing Brian's bathrobe.
 From that moment, Barbara vowed to no longer be victimized by men.
 Soon a different Barbara Ryan emerged.
 Later, Barbara attempted to seduce Tom Hughes, now married to Margo Montgomery (James's former mistress).
-Though her attempt was unsuccessful, she did put a cramp in the Hughes marriage after lying to Margo that she and Tom had made love.
+Though her attempt was unsuccessful, she did put a cramp in the Hughes marriage after lying to Margo that she and Tom had had sex.
 Since Tom had been drunk on the day in question, he had no idea if it was true or not.
 When Tom "confessed" to Margo, she left town for several months, leaving Barbara free to comfort a heartbroken Tom.